madazack/ACER/README.md

 1. Description of methods used for collection/generation of data:

+	a.
 Leaf-level spectra were taken on intact fasicles opposite to fasicles tapped for gas exchange measurements.
 One to three fasicles were arranged on a black nonreflective background and held in place with rubber bands.
 Two averaged spectral readings were taken per fasicle, avoiding gaps between needles with the handheld contact probe.

+	b.
 Fresh leaf-tissue samples for NSC quantification were collected in the field, stored on dry ice, microwaved for 3 minutes to stop enzymatic activity, and dried.

+	c.
 Gas exchange parameters including net photosynthesis rate (A) and stomatal conductance (gs) were measured using the LI-6800 Portable Photosynthesis System (LI-COR Biosciences, Lincoln, NE, USA).
 Measurements were conducted on mature, healthy leaf fasicles under controlled environmental conditions within the leaf chamber.
 Data were recorded once steady-state values were achieved after 2–3 minutes of stabilization.

+	d.
 Leaf water potential was determined using a pressure chamber (Water Potential Pressure Chamber – Standard, Edaphic Scientific, Moorabbin, VIC, Australia).
 Immediately after gas exchange measurements, similar paired fasicles were removed removed and placed in a dark cooler until the chamber could be reached (seasonal) OR immediately placed in the chamber to measure diurnal water potential (diurnals).

 2. Methods for processing the data:

+	a.
+Leaf reflectance spectra were collected over the range 350–2500 nm.
+Raw spectral data were first corrected for dark current and calibrated using a white reference panel.
+Regions affected by atmospheric water absorption (e.g., 1350–1450 nm, 1800–1950 nm) were removed or corrected*

+	b.
+Dried fasicles collected for NSC contents were processed following the double digestion protocol described by Landhäusser et al. (2018).
+Briefly, dried and finely ground plant tissue samples were first extracted with ethanol to remove soluble sugars.
+The ethanol extracts were then analyzed for soluble sugar content using enzymatic assays.
+The remaining pellet was subjected to double enzymatic digestion using amyloglucosidase and α-amylase to hydrolyze starch into glucose.
+The glucose released was quantified enzymatically and used to calculate starch content.

+	c.
 Gas exchange raw data were checked, unstable or flagged data points removed.
 For each fasicle, steady-state values were averaged over the measurement period.
 Environmental conditions inside the chamber (temperature, light, CO₂, humidity) were monitored and kept consistent across samples.

+	d.
 Water potential pressure readings indicating xylem sap emergence at the petiole cut were recorded as leaf water potential.

-parameters including net photosynthesis rate (A) and stomatal conductance (gs) were measured using the LI-6800 Portable Photosynthesis System (LI-COR Biosciences, Lincoln, NE, USA).
-Measurements were conducted on mature, healthy leaf fasicles under controlled environmental conditions within the leaf chamber.
-Data were recorded once steady-state values were achieved after 2–3 minutes of stabilization.

-Leaf water potential was determined using a pressure chamber (Water Potential Pressure Chamber – Standard, Edaphic Scientific, Moorabbin, VIC, Australia).
-Immediately after gas exchange measurements, similar paired fasicles were excised and placed in the chamber to measure diurnal water potential.

 References
-Landhäusser, S. M., Chow, P. S., Dickman, L. T., Furze, M. E., Klápště, J., Soolanayakanahally, R. Y., ... & Adams, H. D.
-Standardized protocols and procedures can precisely and accurately quantify non-structural carbohydrates.
+Landhäusser, S. M. Standardized protocols and procedures can precisely and accurately quantify non-structural carbohydrates.
 Tree Physiology, 38(4), 514–529 (2018)

 3. Instrument- or software-specific: